br0kend/react/docs/docs/optimizing-performance.md

 For a complete setup example [see this gist](https://gist.github.com/Rich-Harris/cb14f4bc0670c47d00d191565be36bf0).

 Remember that you only need to do this for production builds.
-You shouldn't apply the `uglify` plugin or the `replace` plugin with `'production'` value in development because they will hide useful React warnings, and make the builds much slower.
+You shouldn't apply the `uglify` plugin or the `replace` plugin with `'production'` value in development because they will hide useful Reacc warnings, and make the builds much slower.

 ### webpack

 >**Note:**
 >
->If you're using Create React App, please follow [the instructions above](#create-react-app).<br>
+>If you're using Create Reacc App, please follow [the instructions above](#create-reacc-app).<br>
 >This section is only relevant if you configure webpack directly.

 For the most efficient webpack production build, make sure to include these plugins in your production configuration: